jpsmoura/Openshift-CI-CD/build-scripts/README.md

 ##This example
 We haven't created a Nexus instance for this example, as a replacement, Dropbox is being used to store a sample release bundle.<br/>
-In order to remove this hardcoded link please comment line 120 on the assemble script
+In order to remove this hardcoded link please comment line 120 on the assemble script.